The Slack Notifications Flowchart Explained

 In just a few short years, Slack has gone on to become an indispensable work tool in our always on often mobile work life.
 A big part of the workflow improvements they offer is the fine grained control on notifications you receive from them.
-Not only can you choose to be notified on email, desktop and mobile, you can also set a notification schedule and adjust interval between getting the same notification on the desktop and on your mobile.
+Not only can you choose to be notified on email, desktop and mobile, you can also set a notification schedule and adjust interval between getting the same Slack notification on the desktop and on your mobile.

 This is a complex problem to solve engineering wise.
 A few years back, Slack shared the flowchart of how they decide to notify you.
 Let's dissect that flowchart in this article.